This guide will help you find the 10 best corn mazes in the Vancouver area for 2024.

 Children enjoying the Chilliwack Corn Maze Photo: Julie Christine

 Activities: Always adding new scares in the all outdoors Reapers Maze of Terror, insane asylum themed haunt.
 Look out for the Chainsaw Massacre experience roaming the maze.
 The attraction operates rain or shine.
-Important: parking is tough to find the last two weekends.
+Important: Parking is difficult to find on the last two weekends.
 Car pool recommended.

 Admission: Not recommended for children under 10.
-Prices subject to change $25 per person during the week, $30 on Friday, Saturday.
+Prices subject to change $25 per person during the week, $30 on Friday and Saturday.

 Location: 9243 Gibson Road, Chilliwack.
 Exit 123 off Hwy 1.
 Do not park on the road – you will be towed.